infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- Refrain from labeling children negatively (for eg: manda, aalsi, moti, sukdi, bewakoof).
 All labels related to looks, intellect and behavior should be avoided.
 	- Most service providers ask the children to repeatedly narrate their stories, putting them through undeniable pain.
 In the worst cases, children are blamed for their negative experiences, or get further maltreated
 	- Need to ensure that children do not suffer additional victimisation through adverse labelling.
-- Detention after school/during TV/recreation time
+- **Detention** after school/during TV/recreation time
-- Written reports and assignments- preferably connected to the incident
+- **Written reports and assignments**- preferably connected to the incident
-- Open Circles and Child Panchayats- to encourage peer mediation and group discussion
+- **Open Circle**s and Child Panchayats- to encourage peer mediation and group discussion
 - Make a note in the child's file that can later be brought up with CWC/JWB
-- Community services and restitution
+- **Community services and restitution**
-- Time out: separate the child from the group to remove any positive reinforcement/attention for poor actions
+- **Time out**: separate the child from the group to remove any positive reinforcement/attention for poor actions
 	- - Stay calm and firm- never mean
-- Withholding privileges- effective, especially for older children.
+- **Withholding privileges**- effective, especially for older children.
 Children need to learn that privileges come with responsibility and that they can be taken away
 - For serious disciplinary issues like drug abuse, you can use a combination of different methods.
-- Individualise measures- measures should take into account the age, understanding, incident and individual needs of the chilld
+- **Individualise measures**- measures should take into account the age, understanding, incident and individual needs of the chilld

 ### Thumb-rules for disciplining children
 - Children may not conform to all the rules and the staff can decide what are acceptable.
-- Extreme disciplining may lead to defiance in children.
+- Extreme disciplining may lead to **defiance** in children.
 - While working with adolescents recognize that they are developing ideas that might differ from your own.
 Unless these ideas place the adolescent in danger of harm to self or others, accept their beliefs as an example of their developing individuality.
 - Don’t deny children participation in activities, events they were looking forward to attend as a punishment for breaking rules unless the same was announced beforehand.
 - Tell the child what you do want them to do rather than what you don’t.
 For example, instead of saying ‘Don’t walk so close to the road’, say ‘Come and walk next to me’.
 Often, we remember to reprimand children for their mistakes and correct them but forget to appreciate them for achievements and healthy behavior.
 A simple ‘you did a very good job today!’ can help children feel good about themselves and reinforce healthy behavior.
-- Avoid impatient body language like eye rolling, foot tapping or sighing.
+- **Avoid impatient body language** like eye rolling, foot tapping or sighing.
 This can discourage a child from talking.
-- Hold conversations at the appropriate time and place.
-It is also important to address an issue in a timely manner.
+-  **Hold conversations at the appropriate time and place.**
+	- It is also important to address an issue in a timely manner.
 If one waits too long to address a situation, sometimes the child will not remember the incident or more often than not, it will not register that they did something wrong or unacceptable, thereby causing them to repeat the behavior.
-- Apologize to children when you make mistakes.This helps children understand that everybody makes mistakes and that mistakes can be rectified.
+- **Apologize to children when you make mistakes.**
+	- This helps children understand that everybody makes mistakes and that mistakes can be rectified.
 Children often learn through modeling – by observing other individuals and imitating them.

 ## Dealing with allegations of abuse